 Tips and Variations

 - Cook time may vary, depending on the thickness of your cod fillets.
-Just cook until cod is completely cooked through, is opaque and flakes easily with a fork.
+Just cook until the cod is completely cooked through, is opaque and flakes easily with a fork.

 - Use a large sheet pan so the veggies are spread out and roast, rather than steam.